About the project

-Around 13,000 Australians are currently receiving dialysis but beyond providing consent documentation, informed consent procedures for dialysis have received limited attention.
+Around 13,000 Australians are currently receiving dialysis, but informed consent procedures for dialysis have received limited attention.

-Funded by the Canberra Health Services Private Practice Fund ($AUD 49,815) clinicians from the Renal Outpatients Clinic at the Canberra Hospital in collaboration with researchers from the Institute for Communication in Health Care aim to explore the most effective way to enhance collaborative education, decision-making and consent practices in dialysis.
+Funded by the Canberra Health Services Private Practice Fund, clinicians from the Renal Outpatients Clinic at the Canberra Hospital and researchers from ICH aim to explore the most effective ways to enhance collaborative education, decision-making and consent practices in dialysis.